cronosun/tyres/README.md

 ### Documentation

 See the [tests](defaults/src/test/java/com/github/cronosun/tyres/defaults/README.md) in the `defaults` module, they are also meant as documentation.
+Also see [the spring tests](spring/src/test/java/com/github/cronosun/tyres/spring/README.md) if you're interested in spring support.

 ### Validation